Immigration Lawyer Chicago/ Resources/ Know Your Rights/ Know Your Rights: If ICE Agents Visit Your Home

 You have the right not to open your door to officers.
 Unless they have a special paper called a “search warrant” with a judge’s signature, immigration officers can’t barge through your door.
 A search warrant can act as a key that unlocks your door, but officers must have a judge’s permission to use a warrant.
 The search warrant must have your exact name and address on it.

 Without a signed search warrant, officers cannot legally enter your home without your consent.
 Another important thing to note is that a deportation warrant doesn’t have the same magic as a search warrant.
 So, if someone knocks on your door and shows you a deportation warrant, you can politely but firmly keep your door closed.
+In such cases, consulting a deportation lawyer can provide you with the guidance you need.
 Ask to see a search warrant with your name and a judge’s signature.

 You can check the authenticity of a warrant by checking that it has your correct name, address, and a judge’s signature.
 If the warrant doesn’t contain these items, you don’t have to let the agents in.
 Remember, your home is your safe space, and you have the right to choose who can enter.